Veer-w/image-question-answering-chatbot/README.md

-Image Question-Answering System using BLIP-2
+# Image Question-Answering System using BLIP-2

 This repository hosts an interactive question-answering system that uses the BLIP-2 (Bootstrapping Language-Image Pre-training) model from Hugging Face to answer questions based on image content.
 By loading an image and entering a question, users can get AI-generated responses that analyze and describe elements of the image.

-Model Overview
+## Model Overview

-This project uses the BLIP-2 (Bootstrapping Language-Image Pre-training) model, specifically Salesforce/blip2-opt-2.7b, from Hugging Face.
+This project uses the BLIP-2 (Bootstrapping Language-Image Pre-training) model, specifically `Salesforce/blip2-opt-2.7b`, from Hugging Face.
 BLIP-2 combines vision and language pre-training, enabling the model to understand and generate text responses relevant to the visual content of an image.

-Features
+## Features

-Image Processing: Loads an image and processes it with the BLIP-2 model for contextual question answering.
+- **Image Processing:** Loads an image and processes it with the BLIP-2 model for contextual question answering.
-Interactive Q&A: Users can ask multiple questions about an image within a single session, making the application highly interactive.
+- **Interactive Q&A:** Users can ask multiple questions about an image within a single session, making the application highly interactive.
-Efficient GPU Utilization: Automatically detects GPU availability and uses it to accelerate processing if available.
+- **Efficient GPU Utilization:** Automatically detects GPU availability and uses it to accelerate processing if available.

-Setup Instructions
+## Setup Instructions

-1. Clone the Repository
+### 1. Clone the Repository

 First, clone this repository to your local machine:

-bash
-Copy code
 git clone https://github.com/Veer-w/image-question-answering-blip2.git
 cd image-question-answering-blip2
 2. Install Dependencies
 Create a virtual environment (optional but recommended) and install dependencies from the requirements.txt file:

-bash
-Copy code
 # Create virtual environment
 python -m venv venv
 source venv/bin/activate      # For MacOS/Linux